no-1ne/react-native-bootcamp/_posts/2017-06-25-react-native-camera-and-blob.md

   }
 }
 	```
 	Let's see what we are doing here, we have added a View whose style is set to style.container(will define it in next step).
 We have a Camera with aspect ratio set to FIll and orientation to Landscape.
-We've added an Icon which on press calls a method named takePicture(not defined yet)
+We've added an Icon which on press calls a method named takePicture(not defined yet).
+Where are we getting all this from, from the [documentation](https://github.com/lwansbrough/react-native-camera#usage)

 * Defining the styles constant
 	```